rad1200/389Rfall2019/week/11/writeup/README.md

 Level 1: in the query box i entered <script>alert("im sad")</script> to display an alert that says "im sad"

 Level 2: i did <img src="image.gif" onerror="alert("hi sad, im dad")"> to produce an alert that says "hi sad, im dad".
 Since the <script> tags won't work I looked into other tags that could execute javascript.
 I learned that onerror executes a javascript command in the case of an error loading an image

+Level 3: i changed the url to https://xss-game.appspot.com/level3/frame#3' onerror='alert("lol")'; to produce an alert that says "lol".
+Again since we couldn't use the script tags i utilized onerror.
+Based on the code I found the chooseTab function which makes the URL.
+I realized that by manipulating the amount of single quotes in my addition for the URL i can execute my desired alert() when it's trying to get the value for the num parameter

+Level 4:

 ### Format